Chapter 8.6 – Port Management, Governance and Leadership

 4. Board Relations

 Relationships between members of the Board of Directors and the chief executive can be beneficial to achieving the mission.
-It is not uncommon for the director to have to deal with one or more board members who begin to stray from their policy setting and the fiduciary role and locate themselves in functions that are more appropriately within the purview of the director and staff.
+It is not uncommon for the director to have to deal with one or more board members who begin to stray from their policy-setting and fiduciary roles, and instead locate themselves in functions that are more appropriately within the purview of the director and staff.
 Board members tend to do this when they feel “out of the loop” or are caught off guard by the press or their associates about activities at the port.
-No board member wants to be stopped on the street and asked by a friend or colleague about something at the port and realize a community member knows more about a port issue than the board member does.
+No board member wants to be stopped on the street and asked by a friend or colleague about something at the port, only to realize that a community member knows more about a port issue than the board member does.
 This may prompt a director to go directly to the staff for information or to give direction.
-One mechanism for minimizing the desire of board members to circle around the chief executive is to ensure that board members get the information they need in a timely manner.
-Some port boards only meet once a month, but the board members are in the community on a daily basis.
+One mechanism for minimizing the tendency of board members to focus on the chief executive is to ensure that board members receive the necessary information in a timely manner.
+Some port boards only meet once a month, but their board members are actively engaged in the community on a daily basis.

-Management needs to have a sense of what issues will rise to the level of board involvement, certainly of any that are community concerns or are likely to appear in the press.
-Not all board members will want the same level of information, and some board members will require more attention from the port director.
-Generally, a strong board chairperson can set the direction for interactions between board members and lower staff levels.
+Management needs to have a sense of what issues will rise to the level of board involvement, particularly those that are community concerns or are likely to appear in the press.
+Not all board members will require the same level of information, and some may need more attention from the port director.
+Generally, a strong board chairperson can set the direction for interactions between board members and lower-level staff.
 Another strategy is the establishment of board committees that can meet and interact with staff on specified topics.
-Board committees may hold open or closed meetings, depending on how many board members are appointed to the committee and the board quorum for decision-making.
+Board committees may hold open or closed meetings, depending on the number of board members appointed to the committee and the board quorum required for decision-making.
 In the United States, if the committee is sized at a number lower than a quorum for decision-making, board committees do not have to meet in public.
-Some committee meetings are thus more informal and allow for board members to interact with staff at various levels.
+Some committee meetings are thus more informal, allowing board members to interact with staff at various levels.

 5. Trends in C-Suite Composition